Black hole destabilization via trapped quasi-normal modes: Non-minimally coupled Einstein-Proca theory

-in terms of the function $f(r)=1-r_g/r$, where $r_g$ is the Schwarzschild radius.
-Henceforth we employ units with $r_g=1$.
-Given the symmetries of the background metric, the Proca field is decomposed into vector spherical harmonics as
+We use the standard parametrization for the Schwarzschild line element and employ units with the Schwarzschild radius set to one.
+The Proca field is decomposed into vector spherical harmonics as $A_\mu = \frac{1}{r} \sum_{i=1}^{4} \sum_{l,m} u_i^{lm}(t,r) Z_\mu^{(i)lm}(\theta,\phi)$, and we refer the reader to \cite{Garcia-Saenz:2022wsl} for our conventions.
+Notice that we frequently omit the labels $l,m$ on the mode functions $u_i^{lm}$.